 “Please state your name and rank” the AI ordered.

-“Admiral William Darcious, Lead counselor.”
-The man replied.
+“Admiral William Darcious, Lead counselor.” the man replied.

-“Voice recognition confirmed” The computer answered and the door slid open, “Welcome, Admiral”
+“Voice recognition confirmed” the computer answered and the door slid open, “Welcome, Admiral”

 “Hello?”
-A familiar female voice answers.
+A familiar female voice answered.

 “My God, William!
 You’re still alive?”